thoughtsunificator/thoughtsunificator.me/src/posts/anime-twist-premium-2.md

 ### Adding an anime to your watchlist

 Navigate to the page of the anime of your choice.

-There you will be able to see that a new "+" button appeared below the video player:
+A new "+" button appeared below the video player:

 ![atp-anime](/image/atp-anime.webp)

+Clicking the button will add the anime to your watchlist.

 ### Acessing your watch list